nickcjordan/cct-analytics/README.md

 	- Implement AWS Cognito for secure login and admin access.
 - **Additional Analytics**
 	- Add additional analytics based on what the client wants to see.
-	- I added what I thought was necessary for requirements (plus some extra) but there is still plenty of metrics/analytics I could show, especially with a larger dataset.
+	- I added what I thought was necessary for requirements (plus some extra) but there are still plenty of metrics/analytics I could show, especially with a larger dataset.
 - **Admin Interface**
 	- Web interface for managing teams, players, and games.
 - **Aesthetics Customization**